Workbench components are supported on the following operating systems:

 Third-Party Configuration Requirements:

 - If the JAVA_MAX_MEM environment variable is not defined, Workbench will be limited to 2 GB of memory.
 For optimal Workbench processing, it is recommended that you increase JAVA_MAX_MEM to at least 4 GB.
-Specify the desired maximum in this variable in megabytes (for example, 4096M).
-You can create or change the JAVA_MAX_MEM environment variable at any time, and changes will take effect the next time Workbench is stopped and and restarted.
+Specify the desired maximum in megabytes (for example, 4096M).
+You can create or change the JAVA_MAX_MEM environment variable at any time, and changes will take effect the next time Workbench is stopped and restarted.
 To see the current setting for JAVA_MAX_MEM:

 - On Windows, run echo %JAVA_MAX_MEM% in a command prompt window.